-Assessment of academic competence under Article 25D.03 a), 25D.04 and 25D.05 a) shall take into account the professional responsibilities and workload of the faculty member as set out in Articles 16A and 19A respectively, and those elements shown in Article 25D.06, and shall assess whether the faculty member's overall performance reflects a level of competence and activity which is appropriate for the level of promotion under consideration in accordance with Articles 25A and 25B.
-Although time in rank is not a criterion for promotion or tenure, in practice, at the time a promotion or grant of tenure becomes effective, the period of service in rank required to achieve the appropriate level will have typically been six (6) years.
-The Parties anticipate that the level of competence and activity which is appropriate for the level of promotion under consideration may gradually evolve and increase over time.
+25E.07 Assessment of demonstrated continuing high level of competence under Article 25E.05 shall take into account the professional responsibilities and workload of the Senior Instructor as set out in Articles 16B and 19B respectively, and shall assess whether the overall performance of the Instructor reflects a level of competence and activity which is appropriate for the level of promotion under consideration in accordance with Articles 25A and 25B.
+Although time in rank is not a criterion for promotion or tenure, in practice, at the time of the promotion or granting of tenured appointment, the period of service in rank required to achieve the appropriate level will have typically been six (6) years.
+The Parties anticipate that the level of competence and activity which is appropriate for promotion may gradually evolve and increase over time.

-An acceptable record of academic service shall be judged on the basis of the contributions the Employee has made to academic service as set out in Article 16A.06.
+An acceptable record of academic service shall be judged on the basis of the contributions the Employee has made to academic service as set out in Article 16B.06.
 Consideration will be given to whether the Employee has demonstrated a willingness to contribute to the work of the University.

-25D.09 (i) For promotion to the rank of Professor, the Faculty Member shall provide five (5) names of scholars/professionals external to the university to serve as assessors.
-The Faculty Member shall provide reasons for inclusion of these names.
-The assessments shall not be solicited from current or former thesis supervisors or individuals with whom the candidate has collaborated in the last five (5) years.
-The Dean shall select three (3) names from the list of five (5) and provide written reasons to the candidate.
-The Dean shall then request that these external assessors provide a written evaluation of the Faculty Member=s overall record in relation to Articles 25D.05 and 16A and 19A. respectively. (ii) For purposes of this Collective Agreement, the provisions of Article 25D.09 (i) shall be at the option of the Faculty Member for the assessment year 2002-2003 and fully implemented for 2003-2004.
-Sabbatical Leave 25D.10 The assessment of applicants for sabbatical leave shall be consistent with Article 31A.
-Study Leave 25D.11 The assessment of applicants for study leave shall be consistent with Article 31B.
-Leaves of Absence 25D.12 The assessment of applicants for a leave of absence without pay of six (6) months or more shall be consistent with Article 32C.
-Article 25E ASSESSMENT CRITERIA: LIBRARIANS Appointments 25E.01 The criteria for assessment of appointments are as set out in Article 22.
-25E.02 The criteria for probation are as set out in Articles 23B and 25E.03.
-Continuing Appointment 25E.03 Considering the professional responsibilities and workload of the professional Librarians as set out in Article 16C and 19C, the criteria for a continuing appointment are: a) performance of assigned responsibilities in an effective manner; and b) demonstrated professional competence in the Librarian's specialization and classification: and when elected or invited, an acceptable record of committee service in c) the Library or elsewhere in the University; and other professional qualification (where applicable).
+The assessment of applicants for sabbatical leave shall be consistent with Article 31B.

+The assessment of applicants for a leave of absence without pay of six (6) months or more shall be consistent with Article 32C.

+Article 25F ASSESSMENT CRITERIA: LIBRARIANS AND ARCHIVISTS

+The criteria for assessment of appointments are as set out in Article 22.

+Probation

+The criteria for probation are as set out in Articles 23C and 25F.03.

+Tenure

+Considering the professional responsibilities and workload of the professional librarians and Archivists as set out in Article 16C and 19C, the criteria for tenure are:

+- (a) performance of assigned responsibilities in an effective manner; and - (b) demonstrated professional competence in the librarian's or Archivist's specialization and classification; and - (c) an acceptable record of committee service in the Library or elsewhere in the University; and - (d) fulfilment of any contractual requirement to complete a higher degree or other professional qualification (where applicable).